 The Program supports over 500 traditional Elders who live in the Northern portion of Arizona and Southern Utah.
 The activities of the Program focus on helping traditional Elders live on the Land in the traditional ways of The People, as they have for thousands of years.

 This Program is assisted by traditional Dine' people who serve as coordinators in various parts of the reservation to help us determine the needs of the Elders in their own culture and lifestyle.

-Two videos are available to view which provide additional information about the program.
+Three videos are available to view which provide additional information about the program.
 The first is a production created in 2011 for BYUtv.
 It contains excellent information about the history of the program as well as illustrating the work we do on the reservation.
 It lasts about 25 minutes following an ad and can be viewed here.
 The second is an interview with C.J.
 Robb, our assistant director, which took place on Comcast Newsmakers TV in 2014.
-It is about 4 minutes in duration and can be viewed here.
+It is about 4 minutes in duration and can be viewed here The third video aired on CNN in March of 2017 when Linda was named a CNN Hero.
+This production is just under 3 minutes and can be viewed here.